isomerpages/edb-pix/pages/Set up in Singapore.md

 ![](/images/Set-up-testimonial.png)
 <br>
-<blockquote>“It took us five minutes to register our company, and two days to set up here.
-We used a 100 per cent online application platform that allows us to upload documents and sign them digitally without any physical paperwork,”</blockquote>
+&gt; “It took us five minutes to register our company, and two days to set up here.
+We used a 100 per cent online application platform that allows us to upload documents and sign them digitally without any physical paperwork,”

 <b>Jatin Khosla (left), Co-Founder and CEO of startup Konigle